View Current

 Section 2 - Purpose

-(3) This Policy facilitates the successful entry, transition, learning and support of domestic students under the legal age of 18 years (underage students).
+(2) This Procedure guides and informs the health, wellbeing and safety support of domestic and international students under the legal age of 18 years (underage students).

 Top of Page